rsm-gh/akbl/README.md

     def reload_address(self, verbose=False) -> bool:
         """Reload the pyro address, and try to make a connection with the Daemon."""

-    def get_address(self) -> str:
-        """Return the current URI of the Daemon."""

     def get_themes_name(self) -> list[str]:
         """Return a list of the existing user themes."""